tkonopka/shrt/README.md

  --- | --- | ---
- messages | msg | log and output a message messages | newmsg | create message logger files | rtht | read tables from files files | wtht | write tables to files projects | initp | initiate directories/folders for a project
+ messages | msg | log and output a message messages | newmsg | create message logger files | load1 | load from Rdata file into a named object files | rtht | read tables from files files | wtht | write tables to files projects | initp | initiate directories/folders for a project